Woodlake’s History – October 1978-October 2008

 Attendance was averaging sixty to seventy.
 Bro.
-Mark set about to focus on the needs and actually revamped some areas as if we were a new church start.
+Mark set about to re-focus on the mission of the church and actually revamped some areas as if we were a new church start.
 It was a growing time once again.

 Easter Sunday, 2007, was unusually special for two churches.
 Castle Hills Baptist Church and Woodlake Baptist Church merged to become one fellowship on April 8, 2007.

 Castle Hills Baptist Church, pastored by Bro.
 Steve Skinner, has had a long history in the Carrollton area.
 The church dates back to 1846, when Texas pioneers banded together to begin a church in the north Dallas County area.
 They met on College Avenue (now Beltline) for many years.
 Then they moved around the corner to Josey Lane and became First Highland Baptist Church.
 In 2000 they moved to North Josey in Denton County and changed the name to Castle Hills Baptist Church.
 Until the move to Denton County they were the oldest Baptist church in Dallas County.

 Woodlake Baptist Church is a young church by comparison.
 The talk of merging the two church families began at a lunch in August, 2006.
 Bro.
 Steve and Bro.
 Mark discussed how similar their beliefs and philosophies of ministry were, and the talks moved towards how the two churches could join forces.